QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

 val imageURL = "https://hdqwalls.com/download/far-cry-5-australian-cattle-dog-5k-du-2160x3840.jpg"
 ```

-And we will consider an ImageView with the id "image_view".
+And we will consider an ImageView with the Id "image_view".

 <br>